How Hemp Works Wonders Above and Below the Ground - North East Connected

 Regenerative farming is an important part of agriculture.
 As plants grow, farmers use different cycles of crops to replenish the soils with microbes.
-The technique has been around for centuries, although in today’s times demand for crops and industrial agriculture have all but wiped out the ancient techniques.
+The technique has been around for centuries, although in today’s times, demand for crops and industrial agriculture have all but wiped out the ancient techniques.

-Composts, microbes and animal droppings help to replenish the nutrients in soil, creating rich topsoil perfect for growing crops.
-The microbes combine and multiply with other nutrients in this natural eco system which also takes carbon out of the atmosphere.
+Composts, microbes and animal droppings help to replenish the nutrients in the soil, creating rich topsoil perfect for growing crops.
+The microbes combine and multiply with other nutrients in this natural ecosystem which also takes carbon out of the atmosphere.

 Hemp, the Remediator

 Mother Nature’s answer to regenerative farming is the hemp plant.
 The hemp plant absorbs nitrogen and carbon from the air and puts it into the soil in which it grows.
-This natural regeneration of the soil also uses very little water, making hemp one of the most sustainable plants on planet earth.
+This natural regeneration of the soil also uses very little water, making hemp one of the most sustainable plants on planet Earth.

-Known as a remediator, hemps also remove metals and other toxins out of the soil.
+Known as a remediator, bits of hemp also remove metals and other toxins from the soil.
 Its deep roots help to bind the soil preventing soil erosion.
 As Mother Nature’s ally hemp promotes a natural biodiversity in the ground, where other plants leave soil lifeless.

-Further benefits are found in the plants natural pest and weed repelling properties.
+Further benefits are found in the plant’s natural pest and weed-repelling properties.
 Through an age in which the use of pesticides and herbicides has become common practice to combat invasive bugs and plants, hemp offers a natural, safe solution.

 Many Uses